 - HFUU supports tailoring Federal and State hemp programs to the unique needs of Hawaii farmers;

 - That hemp licensee applicants shall be natural persons who are fulltime residents of the State of Hawaii for at least five years (5) prior to submitting an application to support a local food economy;

-- A state's right to make their own choice on medical and recreational marijuana by calling on Congress and U.S. DEA to reclassify marijuana as a schedule 2 or lower drug;
+- A state’s right to make their own choice on medical and recreational marijuana by calling on Congress and U.S. DEA to remove from the State of Hawaii and Federal classification system;

 - Allowing cannabis and cannabis-related businesses that are state regulated to have access to the normal banking system; and